Select Vehicle:

 Warranty

-Limited Lifetime Warranty if we receive your broken core within 30 days.
+1-Year Limited Warranty if we receive your broken core within 30 days.
 We provide free return shipping for the old core to activate your warranty.
+Lifetime Limited Warranty available as an upgrade.

 2003 Chevy Avalanche Instrument Cluster